-- 1. An external system, for example IP Director, sends an XML file to XTAccess to request the backup of a given clip created on an XT3 server. - 2.
-XTAccess processes the XML file: - It gets the clip content that has to be backed up from the server. - It generates a backup file of the clip in the format specified by the external system (no transcoding feature, only native codec).
-The following formats are supported: EVS MXF, AVI, Avid MXF OPAtom, MXF OP-1A, Quick Time, Quick Time Ref (depending on the video codec). - It stores the backup file in the target folder specified by the external system.
-The metadata of the clip are either included in the file (in EVS MXF) or sent via an XML file.
+- 1. An external system, for example IP Director, sends a soap request to Xsquare to request the backup of a given clip created on an XT3 server. - 2.
+Xsquare processes the soap request: - It gets the clip content that has to be backed up from the server. - It generates a backup file of the clip in the format specified by the external system (no transcoding feature, only native codec). - It stores the backup file in the target folder specified by the external system.
+The metadata of the clip are included in the file (in EVS MXF) and sent via an XML metadata file.